 The National Sleep Foundation also states that sleep is especially crucial for children because it is when blood supply to the muscles is increased, energy is restored, tissue growth and repair occur, and important hormones are released for growth and development.

 We looked at several alternatives.

-After getting over the shock of my daughter’s uncanny ability to actually scale the crib we tried several things to deter her.
+After getting over the shock of my daughter’s uncanny ability to scale the crib, we tried several things to deter her.

-- We took out the bottom of the crib so the mattress was all the way on the floor to make her escape more difficult.
-That stopped her from climbing out for exactly one night, then she was back at it again.
+We took out the bottom of the crib, so the mattress was on the floor to make her escape more difficult.
+That stopped her from climbing out for exactly one night, and then she was back at it again.

 We watched our toddler climb out of her crib on a monitor so we could see exactly how she was doing it.
 She made it look so easy!
 She held on to the top bar and put her feet in between the crib slates, hoisting herself to the top, then she teetered on the top bar and balanced until she could get both feet over the sides and jump to the floor.
 Usually, with a big SPLAT.

 A toddler bed was not yet an option.